How can physiotherapy treat Parkinson’s Disease?

 - A series of objective tests to evaluate your coordination, balance, posture, walking, and day-to-day function.

 - A new client package, including a customized exercise plan and community resources that may be helpful to you.
-For example, the group exercise classes that our physiotherapists lead at U-Turn Parkinson’s are often a good fit for our clients’ exercise plans.
+For example, the group exercise classes offered by U-Turn Parkinson’s are often a good fit for our clients’ exercise plans.
 We may also refer you to other specialists, such as speech language pathologists or nutrition experts, or to other community organizations such as Parkinson’s Canada in Manitoba.

 - A report to your family doctor, neurologist or other member(s) of your healthcare team.